aliefee/up.sh/README.md

 !!!
 Using the scripts in this project for production deployment or testing would be extremely dangerous!
 Use only in your local machine.

 ## Contribution
-This project is not intended to transform into a project with many configuration and a UI or whatsoever in the future.
+This project is not intended to transform into another cli wrapper or a project with many configuration and a UI or whatsoever in the future.

 I will try to keep scripts and the structure as intuitive and simple as possible